-The 2015 Pinot Noir is from the Lynch Vineyard located approximately between Sebastopol and Occidental in neighboring Sonoma County.
+The 2015 Husic Vineyards Pinot Noir is from the Lynch Vineyard located approximately between Sebastopol and Occidental in neighboring Sonoma County.
 The vineyard site is steep with well drained loamy soils planted to four clones of Pinot Noir originally brought over from Burgundy.
 The 2015 Husic Vineyards Pinot Noir initially shows earthy notes with some wood spice but as it opens reveals beautiful fruit aromas (mostly raspberry).
 Nicely balanced and supple on the palate shows mostly red fruits including cherry.
 Offers a bit of weight mid palate without being heavy.
-Clean and supple on the finish – the flavors are long lasting with a red cherry tartness that lingers.
+Clean and supple on the finish with long lasting flavors and a lingering red cherry tartness.

 We tried both the 2012 and 2013 Dos Palmas Cabernet Sauvignon – the contrast between both of these wines is a prime example of remarkable vintage variation.

-The 2012 Husic Vineyards Cabernet Sauvignon reveals aromas of black cherry and black currant – a noticeable sweetness of fruit including notes of liqueur – the bouquet is unwavering in its aromatic presentation.
-Shows hints of hints of oak spice, but these are subtleties – certainly not what you first notice on the bouquet.
-On the palate there is more red fruit then darker fruit with well-integrated tannins and a kiss of mocha showing on the long finish.
-More linear in its presentation then the 2013.
+The 2012 Husic Vineyards Cabernet Sauvignon reveals aromas of black cherry and black currant along with a noticeable sweetness of fruit including notes of liqueur; the bouquet is unwavering in its aromatic presentation.
+Shows hints of hints of oak spice, but these are subtleties – certainly not what one first notices on the bouquet.
+On the palate there is more red fruit than darker fruit with well-integrated tannins and a kiss of mocha showing on the long finish.
+This wine is more linear in its presentation than the 2013.

-The 2013 Husic Vineyards Cabernet Sauvignon immediately shows darker fruit on the bouquet with aromas of mushroom, oak spice, white pepper and an earthy nuance.
+The 2013 Husic Vineyards Cabernet Sauvignon immediately offers darker fruit on the bouquet with aromas of mushroom, oak spice, white pepper and an earthy nuance.
 As it opens more fruit shows including aromas of blackberry and boysenberry.
-Reveals darker fruit on the palate including blackberry and black cherry – with excellent acidity.
+Reveals darker fruit on the palate including blackberry and black cherry complemented by excellent acidity.
 This is a robust wine with layers of flavor that complement the bigger tannins on this vintage as compared to the 2012.
 Will love to try this 10 years from its vintage.

-The wines are selectively distributed in the USA including in New Jersey, Florida and Texas among other states.
+The wines are selectively distributed in the U.S including in New Jersey, Florida and Texas among other states.
 Total production in a big year is around 2,000 cases.
 Internationally the wines are in select locations within Canada and Japan.
 Frank and Julie have also found a specific niche for marketing their wines – using wine dinners at various country clubs and restaurants as excellent venues for introducing new customers to their wines.
-And for those visiting the Napa Valley, they are a winery partner at Ma(i)sonry in Yountville where one can taste the current releases of the Husic wines (appointments recommended).
+And for a few years they were a winery partner at Ma(i)sonry in Yountville where one could taste the current releases of the Husic wines.

-For more information and to join their wine club, visit: www.husicvineyards.com
+For more information, to schedule a tatsing or to join their wine club, visit: www.husicvineyards.com